 Course goals: In this course, students will learn the knowledge of biological systems, important biomolecules, and biological recognition, and different electronic transducers and the incorporation of sensing elements and nano-materials for chemical or biological molecule detection.
-Lab practicing will allow students have hand-on experience for sensor design, fabrication, and measurements.
+Lab practicing enhances students' hand-on experience in the sensor design, fabrication, and measurements.
 Finally, students will present case study or literature review by using the knowledge they have learned in this class.